 - £9,000 for businesses with a rateable value of over £51,000

-If you have recently confirmed your business details to receive a Local Restriction Support Grant, you will not need to apply again for this grant, unless we do not have enough information.
-If we need more information, we will contact you by text or email.
+Payments are now being made to eligible businesses.
+If you have recently confirmed your business details to receive a Local Restriction Support Grant, you will not need to apply again for this payment, unless we do not have enough information.
+If we need more information, we will contact you by email or letter.

-Businesses eligible for these grants will also qualify for a Local Restriction Support Grant (Closed) for the period 5 January to 15 February 2021 (see below).
+Businesses eligible for these payments will also qualify for a Local Restriction Support Grant (Closed) for the period 5 January to 15 February 2021 (details below).

 If your business is not included in the local rating list you may be able to apply for an Additional Restrictions Grant (details below).

-For more information on how we will issue these grants, read our Harlow closed business lockdown grant payment policy (pdf)
+For more information on how we will issue these payments, read our Harlow closed business lockdown payment policy (pdf)

 Local Restrictions Support Grant and Additional Restrictions Grant